GabinHLY/Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-This project showcases my skills, projects, and experience as a web developer.
-Built with **Nuxt.js**, it combines a modern design with fast performance and a great user experience.
+This project highlights my skills, projects, and experience as a web developer.
+Built with **React**, it delivers a modern and responsive design with smooth interactions.

 ## Features

-- **Responsive Design**: Looks great on all devices, from mobile to desktop.
+- **Responsive Design**: Optimized for all screen sizes.
-- **Modern UI/UX**: Clean and professional design.
+- **Modern UI/UX**: Clean and professional interface.
-- **Projects Showcase**: A detailed overview of the projects I’ve worked on.
+- **Projects Showcase**: Displays my key projects with descriptions.
-- **About Me**: Learn more about my background and skills.
+- **About Me**: Learn more about my background and expertise.
-- **Contact Form**: Easily get in touch with me.

 ## Technologies Used

-- **Nuxt.js**: For building a fast and SEO-friendly website.
+- **React**: For building the user interface.
-- **Vue.js**: For creating dynamic and interactive components.
+- **React Router**: For seamless navigation between pages.
-- **Tailwind CSS** : For fast and customizable UI design.
+- **Tailwind**: For styling and layout.

 Contact
 Feel free to reach out to me for collaborations or inquiries: